AdamTest24/DH2_Assignment_template/README.md

 Note: A recording of this lesson's Live Lecture (Data Handling 2 - DataFrames - Part 2) will be posted on the [Discussion Forum](https://github.com/orgs/L2D-July2024-Part-I/discussions), shortly after it has been streamed.

-For future reference, [this playlist](https://www.youtube.com/playlist?list=PLTRx90_S7dFu7HczH-bhHC1kh8OmEhL3V) will populate with our lecture recordings (past to present); recordings will be edited and uploaded, shortly after the live broadcast ends.
-This is for unlimited subsequent review and self-study, as required.
+For future reference, [this playlist](https://www.youtube.com/playlist?list=PLTRx90_S7dFsy50YeT94tTtkl9yMo559k) will populate with our lecture recordings for the Data Handling component of L2D; recordings will be edited and uploaded, shortly after the live broadcast ends.
+This will serve unlimited subsequent review and self-study, as required.

 ## :speech_balloon: Forum: